JoinColony/colonyJS/sdk/docs/api/classes/PinataAdapter.md

 PinataAdapter

 A Colony SDK IPFS adapter for Pinata (https://pinata.cloud).
 In order to use this, sign up for Pinata (if you haven't already) and generate a token.
-Then either supply this token when instantiating the class (example below) or provide it via the environment variable `COLONY_IPFS_PINATA_TOKEN`.
+Then either supply this token when instantiating the class (example below) or provide it via the environment variable `COLONY_IPFS_PINATA_TOKEN` (when using NodeJS).
 Then provide an instance of this class to the [ColonyNetwork](ColonyNetwork.md) or ColonyEventManger classes (depending on your needs).

 **`Remarks`**